-Anyone of the visa, Mastercard, or Discover credit can be used.
+Anyone with a visa, Mastercard, or Discover credit can be used.

-IRS makes a soft inquiry on your credit file to very your identity.
+IRS makes a soft inquiry on your credit file to verify your identity.
 The inquiry will show up on your credit but will not reduce your credit score.
 You can check the effects on your credit report using a free credit report.

 Debit cards or bank account information cannot be used here.

 If you do not have any of the credit products, then your only option would be to use postal mail for transcripts.

 Transcripts by post can take 7-10 days.
 If you cannot wait as your visa bulletin date might be running out, you can send the W2 and 1040 and then later submit the tax transcripts if you get an RFE.